POINT OF VIEW. Patients prohibited from driving: surprise, incomprehension, indignation, anger

 Outrage at the stigmatization of our elders.
 Admittedly, age is the most important risk factor for the occurrence of cognitive disorders but not for the occurrence of serious accidents.
 Indeed, the figures speak for themselves: only 11% of those presumed responsible for accidents, fatal or bodily, on the road in 2019 were aged over 65, compared to 24% for 15-24 year olds, on a total of 53,835 accidents.
 (1).
 International examples show that control measures (systematic health examinations, etc.) have never proven effective (2).
 But the most shocking thing is that no support measures have been proposed, nor even alternative solutions.

 Anger, faced with a right to mobility questioned.
 Anger at the failure to take into account the teachings of the health crisis which has particularly impacted people living with cognitive disorders: isolation, breakdown of social ties, breakdown of care, etc. Prohibiting them from driving without offering alternative solutions is a double penalty which will lead to a breakdown of care, the fear of being diagnose… even though all the players, public authorities, patient associations, health professionals encourage early diagnosis.
-These two years of health crisis have shown that it could be possible to reconcile the right to freedom to come and go and the requirement of security.
+These two years of health crisis have shown that it might be possible to reconcile the right to freedom to come and go and the requirement of security.
 Was the Ministry of Solidarity and Health involved in the process?

 Because make no mistake, the issue is not that of banning driving but that of support for stopping driving for all people who have an incapacity to drive.